SIGN IN YOUR ACCOUNT TO HAVE ACCESS TO DIFFERENT FEATURES

 Normal Function

 The KCNQ4 gene provides instructions for making a protein that is part of a family of potassium channels.
 These channels transport positively charged potassium atoms (potassium ions) between neighboring cells.
 The channels play a key role in the ability of cells to generate and transmit electrical signals.
 The specific function of a potassium channel depends on its protein components and its location in the body.
-Potassium channels made with the KCNQ4 protein are found in certain cells of the inner ear and along part of the nerve pathway from the ear to the brain (the auditory pathway).
-To a lesser extent, KCNQ4 potassium channels are also found in the heart and some other muscles.
+Potassium channels that are made with the KCNQ4 protein appear to be critical for hearing as they are primarily found in certain cells of the inner ear and along part of the nerve pathway from the ear to the brain (the auditory pathway).

 Health Conditions Related to Genetic Changes